jc80800/personal_web_V1/README.md

-# resume_V1
+# personal_web_V1
-Resume built with just HTML and CSS
+A reponsive website built with HTML and CSS.